joyel24/SOCORAD32-Advanced-Firmware/README.md

 Todo:

--VOX check uart.c like gVolumePlusBtnClicked to be inspired -Volume to EEPROM
+<br>-VOX check uart.c like gVolumePlusBtnClicked to be inspired
+<br>-Volume to EEPROM